 - Rethinking inter-governmental and inter-institutional frameworks for digital mutual aid to preserve cultural memory.

-Check this page, as well as our blog, for updates to this project.
 We are grateful for the support of the John D. and Catherine T. MacArthur Foundation and the Rockefeller Brothers Fund (RBF).
 The opinions and views here do not necessarily state or reflect those of the contributors.